 - Defends employers against claims brought under the California Labor Code and FLSA wage and hour laws in class and collective actions in federal and state courts

-Mr. Sullivan was named to the Southern California Rising Stars list (2017, 2018) in the area of Employment & Labor: Employer.
+Mr. Sullivan was named to the Southern California Rising Stars list (2017 to 2019) in the area of Employment & Labor: Employer.

 Before joining Epstein Becker Green, Mr. Sullivan was an attorney at a national defense-side employment law firm, where he focused on wage and hour class action defense.
 Previously, he had been an attorney at a plaintiff-side wage and hour class action law firm.

 - Obtained summary judgment and a dismissal with prejudice in a case brought by two plaintiffs alleging claims for wrongful termination in violation of public policy, whistleblower retaliation, sexual harassment, age harassment, age discrimination, disability discrimination, failure to prevent age and disability discrimination, failure to prevent sexual and age harassment, failure to prevent retaliation, breach of implied-in-fact contract, breach of express contract, intentional infliction of emotional distress, and defamation

 - Obtained summary judgment in a single-plaintiff case alleging claims for failure to provide meal periods and failure to pay all wages due upon termination